DougWagner/golife/README.md

 Changing the data type of the coordinates in the Cell stucture will increase the size of the playing field.

 GoLife runs Conway's Game of Life directly on the terminal window.
+Use the arrow keys to scroll up, down, left, or right during execution of GoLife.
-The basic logic for the Game of Life has been implemented, however there are many features that I wish to add that have not been added yet.
+GoLife is still a work in progress, and there are many features that I wish to add that have not been added yet.

 ## Installation